 Advanced Clinical Practitioner

-The role is designed to transform and modernise pathways of care.
-Advanced clinical practitioners (ACPs) are healthcare professionals, educated to Master’s level or equivalent, with the skills and knowledge to allow them to expand their scope of practice to better meet the needs of the population.
+The Advanced Practitioner role is designed to transform and modernise pathways of care.
+These healthcare professionals are educated to master’s level or equivalent, with the skills and knowledge to allow them to expand their scope of practice to better meet the needs of the population.
 They exercise autonomy and decision making in a context of complexity, uncertainty and varying levels of risk, holding accountability for decisions made.

 - Clinical Practice